G1bb074/my-message-generator/README.md

 # my-message-generator

-Simple app to generate randomly generate a quote from each of the 3 categories:
+Simple app to randomly pick a quote from each of the 3 categories:

   * Inspirational
   * Film quote